UPS Truck Accident Lawyers

 Hours of every trucker's day can be spent doing vital work that benefits their carrier—but the carrier refuses to pay for any of that work.
 Between pay-by-mile and traffic, it's not uncommon for a driver to spend 12 hours behind the wheel and lose money.
 That's why many of them look for ways around hours of service regulations, commonly employing methods taught to them by carrier-employed instructors.
 Company policies don't officially condone breaking the law, but they don't exactly give drivers an alternative.

-All of this results in one thing: exhausted truckers getting behind the wheel and making mistakes that cost all of us our health, our careers, and our lives.
+All of this results in one thing: it increases the chances of exhausted truckers getting behind the wheel and making mistakes that cost us our health, our careers, and our lives.

 UPS Truck Accident FAQ